Holiday Deals are Here!

 Now search for MetForm, once you find the widget, drag and drop it on the page.

-👉👉 You can also checkout our blog How to Create WordPress Survey Form in Elementor using MetForm
+👉👉 You can also check our blog How to Create WordPress Survey Form in Elementor using MetForm

 Step 3: Create/Add a form to your page